Alloyed (The Lord of the Rings: The Rings of Power): "Where the Shadows Lie"

 In the Land of Mordor where the Shadows lie.

 McCreary wanted to compose a similar song to those heard during the credits of Jackson's films, and settled on the idea of creating a "haunting melody" for the Ring Verse poem that could be used during the finale's end credits.
 He described this as a "side project" that he kept secret from the showrunners for months.
 They and Amazon were enthusiastic about the song after hearing a demo, featuring McCreary's wife and frequent collaborator Raya Yarbrough, and they wanted to get a "world-class artist" to sing the final version.
 McCreary and the showrunners said they were longtime fans of Fiona Apple, who was hired to sing the song, and praised her performance.
 McCreary felt she "brought new depths and narrative intention to the song".
+Apple's version of "Where the Shadows Lie" was announced on October 7, 2022, when it was added to the digital version of the previously released soundtrack album for the first season by Amazon Music.